John-Brooks/john-brooks.github.io/index.md

 #### Drowsy Driver Detection

-At the Grizzhacks 2 competition our team took first place overall and best mobile hack.
+At the Grizzhacks 2 competition our team won first place overall and best mobile hack.
 I wrote the algorithm for detecting the driver's blink rate using a Haar Cascades in OpenCV and tracking the deviation of brightness of the detected eyes.
 Peaks in brightness detected by a spike in the standard deviation of overall greyscale values triggered a detected blink.

 ![image](/assets/images/daydream.jpg)